samwize/localized/README.md

 As per normal, the localized text comes from `Localizable.strings`.

-It provides the following values:
+It provides the following functions:

 - If you are like me, always using `nil` for comment, then you can leave the comment all out.

 - Last I counted, it shorten `NSLocalizedString` by 8 characters.

 - It also read from another string table `Localizable2.strings`.
 This secondary file is useful if the main string table is used by another library.
-Or you could extend the code to read another string table.
+Or you could easily extend the code to read another string table.

 - Recursive replacement.
 This is best illustrated with an example.